-Eligible applicants should submit their initial application at least three days before the May 18, 2023, application deadline through the Grants.gov portal at www.grants.gov.
-Applicants needing Grants.gov support should contact the Grants.gov customer support hotline at (800) 518-4726, 24 hours per day, seven days per week except federal holidays.
+Amtrak should submit its initial application at least three days prior to the May 18, 2023 application deadline through the Grants.gov portal at www.grants.gov.
+For Grants.gov support, Amtrak should contact the Grants.gov customer support hotline at (800) 518-4726 or firstname.lastname@example.org, 24 hours a day, seven days a week except federal holidays.

-Eligible applicants will be notified by FEMA and asked to proceed with submitting their complete application package in the Non-Disaster (ND) Grants System.
-Applicants needing technical support with the ND Grants System should contact email@example.com or (800) 865-4076, Monday-Friday from 9 a.m. - 6 p.m.
+After the initial application is submitted in Grants.gov, Amtrak will be notified by FEMA to proceed with submitting its complete application package in the Non-Disaster (ND) Grants System by the application deadline.
+If Amtrak needs technical support with the ND Grants System, it should contact email@example.com or (800) 865-4076, Monday through Friday from 9 a.m. – 6 p.m.
 Eastern Time (ET).

-Completed applications must be submitted no later than 5 p.m.
-ET by the deadline included in the NOFO.
+Amtrak’s completed application must be submitted no later than 5 p.m.
+ET on May 18, 2023.

-There are a variety of resources available to address programmatic, technical, and financial questions, which can assist with NSGP applications:
+A variety of resources are available to address programmatic, technical, and financial questions, which can assist with the IPR Program, including:

-- The FY 2023 NSGP NOFO is located online at www.fema.gov/grants as well as on www.grants.gov.
+- The FY 2023 IPR Program NOFO is located online at www.fema.gov/grants.